 Dental implants are metal anchors or screws that are surgically embedded into your gum.
 Once they have integrated with your jaw bone, your dentist will attach an abutment and then a crown so that the end result looks just like the other teeth in your mouth.

-A dental implant may be the right choice for you, if you do not suffer from gum disease, have a healthy and fully developed jaw bone and if you do not suffer from any condition that inhibits your body’s ability to heal.
+A dental implant may be the right choice for you, if you do not suffer from gum disease, have a healthy and fully developed jaw bone and if do not suffer from any condition that inhibits your body’s ability to heal.
 A dentist that offers consultation can assess your mouth and determine if you are a candidate for implants

 Replace Missing Teeth At The Roots